 All 22 HD source candidates (in YUV 4:2:0 8 bit 120fps format) came from the BVI-HFR dataset~\cite{mackin2018study}.
-They were first truncated to five seconds following the research study in \cite{moss2015optimal}.
-Twelve\footnote{The number of source sequences for each resolution group was determined based on the trade off between available resources for computation and subjective testing, and the optimisation of feature uniformity and range values.} sequences were selected from this pool using the algorithm in~\cite{zhang2018bvi} to ensure wide feature coverage range and uniform feature distribution~\cite{winkler2012analysis} across the whole database\footnote{The preliminary results based on HD reference and distorted sequences have been published in \cite{danier2022subjective}.}.
-We then performed the same procedure for the UHD-1 resolution group, for which 27 source candidates were collected from a variety of sources, including five from the LIVE-YT-HFR dataset~\cite{madhusudana2021subjective}, six from the UVG dataset~\cite{mercat2020uvg}, and 16 videos captured using a RED Epic-X video camera at the University of Bristol.
-All these sequences were also trimmed to five seconds (600 frames) and converted to YUV 4:2:0 8 bit format to ensure consistency with the abovementioned HD sources.
+They were first truncated to five seconds following the research study in \cite{moss2015optimal}. {The choice of five-second duration is further justified because the source videos do not contain scene cuts and the featured motion characteristics in most videos do not vary significantly, thus allowing subjects to perceive temporal artefacts more easily.
+The effectiveness of the video duration has also been validated by high subject consistency in Section~\ref{sec:dataprocessing}.} Twelve\footnote{The number of source sequences for each resolution group was determined based on the trade-off between available resources for computation and subjective testing, and the optimisation of feature uniformity and range values.} sequences were selected from this pool using the algorithm in~\cite{zhang2018bvi} to ensure wide feature coverage range and uniform feature distribution~\cite{winkler2012analysis} across the whole database\footnote{The preliminary results based on HD reference and distorted sequences have been published in \cite{danier2022subjective}.}.
+We then followed the same procedure for the UHD-1 resolution group, for which 27 source candidates were collected from a variety of sources, including five from the LIVE-YT-HFR dataset~\cite{madhusudana2021subjective}, six from the UVG dataset~\cite{mercat2020uvg}, and 16 captured using a RED Epic-X video camera at the University of Bristol.
+All sequences were also trimmed to five seconds (600 frames) and converted to YUV 4:2:0 8 bit format to ensure consistency with the above-mentioned HD sources.
 In addition, because of the limited spatial resolution (up to 1920$\times$1080) of the high frame rate display employed in the subjective experiment, we further cropped HD representations of these UHD-1 videos.
 Specifically, we generated 9 cropped candidates for each UHD-1 video ($x\in\{0,960,1920\}, y\in\{0,540,1080\}$ where $(x,y)$ is the top-left coordinate of the crop), and selected the crop that has the highest content similarity to the original UHD-1 video in terms of two feature descriptors: MV and DTP.
-By doing so, we obtain 27 cropped videos, which retain the characteristics of UHD-1 content despite their smaller spatial extent.
+By doing so, we obtained 27 cropped videos, which retain the characteristics of UHD-1 content despite their smaller spatial extent.
 From these 27 sources, we selected 12 UHD-1 source videos using the same procedure as for the HD resolution group.
 For the resolution group of 960$\times$540, due to the lack of publicly available 120fps videos at this resolution, we generated a selection pool by spatially down-sampling (using a Lanczos3 filter) the unused 120fps videos from the previously collected HD and UHD-1 candidates.
 Then we applied again the same sequence selection process to obtain the 12 source sequences at 960$\times$540.